jwachira/loan-processor/README.md

 ## Usage

 ```
-bin/runner loans.csv (Provide a CSV file with a list of loans you want to process)
+bundle exec bin/runner loans.csv (Provide a CSV file with a list of loans you want to process)

 ```